This Potato Corn Chowder is a thick, hearty, creamy, and flavorful soup. It’s made with smoky bacon, creamy potatoes, and sweet corn.

 Instructions

-- In a large soup pot over medium-high heat, cook bacon until browned.
+- In a large Dutch oven or soup pot over medium-high heat, cook the bacon until browned, about 3 to 4 minutes.

-- Add onion and celery, cooking and stirring until the onion starts to brown.
-Add garlic, salt, thyme and pepper and cook 1 minute.
+- Add the onion and celery, cooking and stirring until the onion starts to brown.
+Add the garlic, salt, thyme, and pepper and cook for 1 minute.

-- Stir in broth, scraping the bottom of the pot to remove any browned bits.
+- Stir in the broth and use a wooden spoon to scrape the bottom of the pot to remove any browned bits.

-- Add potatoes and corn.
-Stir, bring to a simmer, and reduce heat to medium.
+- Add the potatoes and corn.
+Bring to a simmer and reduce the heat to medium-low.

-- Cover and cook for 15-20 minutes until potatoes are tender.
-Reduce heat to low.
+- Cover and simmer for 12-15 minutes, until the potatoes are tender.

-- Combine milk and corn starch and gradually whisk into soup mixture, a little at a time, until thickened slightly.
+- In a small bowl, combine the milk or cream and cornstarch and gradually stir into the simmering soup mixture, a little at a time, until slightly thickened.

 Nutrition Information